kobolabs/epub-spec/README.md

 Kobo supports the [official EPUB3 FXL spec](https://www.w3.org/publishing/epub3/epub-contentdocs.html#sec-fixed-layouts) on all platforms.
 This includes such features as [Right-to-Left Reading](https://www.w3.org/publishing/epub3/epub-packages.html#attrdef-spine-page-progression-direction), [SMIL read-along](https://www.w3.org/publishing/epub3/epub-mediaoverlays.html), and various page-spread options.

-In the `metadata` senction of the OPF, the value set in the [rendition:layout property](https://www.w3.org/publishing/epub3/epub-packages.html#layout) determines whether the content is fixed layout or reflowable.
+In the `metadata` section of the OPF, the value set in the [rendition:layout property](https://www.w3.org/publishing/epub3/epub-packages.html#layout) determines whether the content is fixed layout or reflowable.
 Fixed layout content should set this value to `pre-paginated`.
 ```
 <meta property="rendition:layout">pre-paginated</meta>
 ```